Toyota Matrix Review

 Details: 2013 Toyota Matrix

-The five-seat 2013 Toyota Matrix is available in L and S trims, which essentially differentiate in engine size.
-Both engines are four-cylinder units, but the S trim has a more powerful 2.4-liter engine.
+The five-seat 2013 Toyota Matrix is available in L and S trims.
+Both available engines are four-cylinder units, but the S trim has a more powerful 2.4-liter engine.
 Both trims can be equipped with either manual or automatic transmissions, and the S trim offers all-wheel drive.
 The Matrix was redesigned for the 2009 model year, so this overview uses applicable research and reviewers from the 2009 to 2013 model years.